kevintr303/Python_Blackjack/README.md

 # Blackjack in Python
 This is a simple game of Blackjack that was made entirely in Python.
 It has basic functionality such as not allowing duplicates of cards to appear, and winning on a Blackjack draw (getting 21 on your first two cards).
+The dealer will also hit on <16, and stay on >17
 [![Blackjack in Python](screenshots/blackjack.png)](#Installation)

 # Installation